Aman-Hundal/AMAN-HUNDAL-IS24-full-stack-competition-req97073/README.md

 ### Back-End Setup

-- Go into /backend folder
+- Go to /backend folder
-- To install back-end dependancies ### `npm i`
+- `npm i` to install back-end dependancies
-- Create a copy of ".env copy" then paste and rename to .env in /backend root
+- Create a copy of ".env copy" then paste and rename to ".env" in /backend root
 - Go to the .env file and adjust the following:
   - PORT (3000 recommended)
 - `npm run start` to start Node server